 The next step is to choose the method of fulfillment for your products.
 Fulfillment refers to the responsibilities of storing, picking, packing, and shipping products to customers.
 The two options are Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM):

-FBA: This method can be best defined using Amazon’s terms: “You sell it.
+- FBA: This method can be best defined using Amazon’s terms: “You sell it.
 We ship it.”
-Using the FBA model, you send your products to be stored in an Amazon fulfillment center, and Amazon will then pick, pack, and ship your products when a customers order.
+Using the FBA model, you send your products to be stored in an Amazon fulfillment center.
+Then, Amazon will pick, pack, and ship your products when a customers order.
 Amazon also takes care of customer service issues, such as returns.
 It’s an easy-to-use, hands-off model, but it’s important to know that additional fees are involved.

-FBM: Using this method, you list your products on Amazon and then you handle all aspects of storage and order fulfillment.
+- FBM: Using this method, you list your products on Amazon and handle all aspects of storage and order fulfillment.
 You are also responsible for any late, missing, or damaged packages.

 A product listing consists of the following elements:

-Title: The title is the most important element in your listing since it’s what Amazon focuses on the most when it comes to keyword ranking.
+- Title: The title is the most important element in your listing since it’s what Amazon focuses on the most regarding keyword ranking.
 In addition to your main photo, the title is what shoppers will see first In a search results list.
 Keep in mind that a title should give an accurate overview of what your product is and does.
 For some products, this will mean including dimensions or quantity counts.
 It’s also crucial that you include the most important keywords here.

-Product description: Your product description is where you can write in greater detail about your product and expand on what you covered in the bullet point section.
-Although brevity and keyword placement is key in the title and bullet points, the product description is where you can establish your brand voice.
+- Product description: Your product description is where you can write in greater detail about your product and expand on what you covered in the bullet point section.
+Although brevity and keyword placement are key in the title and bullet points, the product description is where you can establish brand voice.

-Backend keywords: This section doesn’t actually appear on your live listing, so your customers won’t see it.
-This is where you should input any related keywords you weren’t able to fit in the main parts of your listing.
+- Backend keywords: This section doesn’t appear on your live listing, so your customers won’t see it.
+This is where you should input any related keywords you couldn’t fit in the main parts of your listing.
 You can include foreign-language keywords here along with misspelled words to gain the most visibility.

-Photography: Each listing can have a maximum of nineproduct photos.
-The first, and most important, image in your photo set is called the hero image.
-This is the main image shoppers see when looking at your product in search results or on your listing page.
+- Photography: Each listing can have a maximum of nine product photos.
+The first and most important image in your photo set is called the hero image.
+This is the main image shoppers see when looking at your product in search results or your listing page.
 In addition to your hero image, you can add images to show your product in use, known as lifestyle photos.
 Remember, e-commerce product photography is crucial, as customers can’t feel or see your product in person.

 5. Find a Manufacturer